Dheeran Chinnamalai

 Karikala Cholan was one of the greatest kings during the Sangam Age in South India.
 He led the Chola empire successfully to unify the three South Indian kingdoms of Cheras, Cholas, and Pandyas.
 Karikala gained immense wealth trading with the Roman Empire, which he used to fund his military campaigns and to build towns and cities.
 He is known for decorating his capital city of Kanchipuram with gold, but his legendary act of fame was building, ‘The Grand Anicut’ – Kallanai Dam – on the River Kaveri.

-Kallanai Dam is a massive dam of un-hewn stone, 329m long, 20m wide, and 4.5m high built across the main stream of the River Kaveri.
+Kallanai Dam is a massive dam of un-hewn stone, 329m long, 20m wide, and 5.4 m high built across the main stream of the River Kaveri.
 It is the oldest water-diversion or water-regulating structure in the world, which is still in use.
 The dam cleverly diverts the waters of the Kaveri River across the Thanjavur delta region for irrigation through a canal system which originally irrigated near about 69,000 acres.
 In the 18th century, the Kallanai Dam was modified with hydraulic structures and now, after such alterations, irrigates over one million acres.

 Upon the end of the Sangam Era, in the period from 300 AD to 600 AD there is almost a total black-out of the history of Southern India, Tamil Nadu in particular.
 Elsewhere, during this time in India, the Gupta Empire was established and flourished, rising to great heights.
 Kalidasa, the author of Shakuntala, was a poet in the Gupta court.
 Mathematician Aryabhata lived in the period.
 Zero was invented.
 The ancient Gupta text Kamasutra by Indian scholar Vatsyayana, in Sanskrit, came into being.
 Nalanda University was established.
 Chess was developed during this time.
 Meanwhile, outside India, Islam came into being in the sixth century AD.